contentful/contentful-merge/README.md

 Want to report bugs, give feedback, request features?
 - Found some bugs?
 Head over to https://support.contentful.com and open a support ticket.
 - Want to request a feature or tell us your overall experience with this CLI?
-Feel free to use [this form](<TODO-add-link-to-feedback-form>)
+Feel free to use [this form](<TODO-add-link-to-feedback-form>).

 ## Code of Conduct